malliaris/SSNS/README.md

 There are system-type-dependent class hierarchies for <a href="/class_diagrams/Coords_inheritance.svg"><samp>Coords</samp></a> objects, <a href="/class_diagrams/Params_inheritance.svg"><samp>Params</samp></a> objects, and <a href="/class_diagrams/ModelCalc_inheritance.svg"><samp>ModelCalc</samp></a> objects.
 At the cost of some flexibility, it was possible to keep the <samp>TrajSeg</samp> class system-type-independent, so it <em>does not</em> have a hierarchy.
 On the data visualization side of things, there is an inheritance hierarchy for the <samp>PlotType</samp> class.
 It does not have a diagram, but is fairly straightforward and described in the section on [abbreviations](#abbreviations-labels-etc).

 The following classes, which are listed roughly from "largest" (i.e., "outermost") to "smallest," are not part of the <samp>Trajectory</samp> "ecosystem."
-They do not have large class hierarchies, and are often present as single instances:
+They do not have large class hierarchies, and are mainly used as single instances:

 * <samp>Simulator</samp><br/>Class that encompasses all **SSNS** app logic.
 Instantiated between a pair of <samp>script</samp> tags at end of [<samp>SSNS.html</samp>](SSNS.html).
 * <samp>UserInterface</samp>